sdss/LVM_Enclosure_PLC/README.md

 # LVM_Enclosure_PLC
 LVM enclosure PLC code and documentation.
+There is also a HVAC Modbus configruation file, which details the commands to the HVAC system that is attached to the north side of the attic.

 # Where to start?
 Generally, look in the Documentation Directory.